November 18, 2023

 The Punisher will once again be split into 3 different lengths so that you can choose the amount of punishment you deserve.
-The routes have been altered significantly from past years – so make sure you review the GPS files.
+Once again the routes havce been altered materially.
+Telegraph Canyon, FR4, is currently closed for mining so that little slice of heaven is off the menu this year.
+Make sure you review the GPS files.

-The A ride (aka: The Pulverizer) will be slightly shorter this year at 76 miles.
-Make no mistake, it will still be plenty tough.
-This year the route will head south on AZT down to the Gila River.
+The A ride (aka: The Pulverizer) will be the same stroll in the park as last year.
+You’ll begin by heading south on AZT down to the Gila River.
 You’ll cross the river (good chance to filter water) and start climbing to Florence-Kelvin Highway.
 You’ll then bomb down that dirt road all the way to Kelvin Bridge.
 From there it is AZT all the way back to the start.

 READ THIS IF YOU ARE THINKING ABOUT DOING THE A RIDE: